Clemapfel/crisp/docs/frequency_domain/frequency_domain_filtering.md

 ![](cube_modified.png)

-The original image is unrecognizable but we do note the typical periodicity that is inherent to all spectral techniques.
+The original image is unrecognizable but we do note both that it roughly adheres to the original boundary of the rectangle and the typical periodicity that is inherent to many spectral techniques.

 ## 3. Spectral Filters
 ## 3.1 Creating and Visualizing Filters